-In accordance with the PBSA and the ITA, an actuarial valuation is required to be filed every year, unless the funded status is greater than 120%, to estimate the Plan's surplus or deficit on a going-concern and solvency basis, and to determine the Plan's minimum funding requirements.
-The last actuarial valuation filed with OSFI and the CRA, as at December 31, 2021, disclosed a going-concern surplus of \$4,897 million and a solvency deficit to be funded of \$4,945 million.
+In accordance with the PBSA and the ITA, an actuarial valuation is required to be filed every year, unless the funded status is greater than 120% on a solvency basis, to estimate the Plan's surplus or deficit on a going-concern and solvency basis, and to determine the Plan's minimum funding requirements.
+The last actuarial valuation filed with OSFI and the CRA, as at December 31, 2022, disclosed a going-concern surplus of \$6,465 million and a solvency deficit to be funded of \$1,769 million.

-The current extrapolated estimate of the financial position of the Plan as at December 31, 2022, based on existing rules and regulations, is a going-concern surplus of approximately \$6,535 million and a solvency deficit to be funded of approximately \$1,695.
+The current extrapolated estimate of the financial position of the Plan as at December 31, 2023, based on existing rules and regulations, is a going-concern surplus of approximately \$7,507 million and a solvency excess of approximately \$587 million.
 Actual results may differ significantly from these estimates as actuarial assumptions are being finalized.